-Anyone that has actually used the latest generation of microfibre cleaning cloths is well aware that they represent a step change in efficiency from old fashioned traditional cleaning methods utilising cotton or linen cloths and hot soapy water!
+Anyone that has actually used the latest generation of microfibre cleaning cloths is well aware that they represent a step-change in efficiency from old fashioned traditional cleaning methods utilising cotton or linen cloths and hot soapy water!
 The latest microfibre cloths are not only more efficient, and therefore, more hygienic, they are also more economical as there is no need to use large quantities of soap, detergents and other cleaning agents to get things clean and sparkly!
-Indeed, some premium grade microfibre cloths even go a step further and are impregnated with long lasting disinfectant agents, these cloths not only leave a surface pristinely clean, but also free from microorganisms including harmful bacteria and viruses.
+Indeed, some premium grade microfibre cloths even go a step further and are impregnated with long-lasting disinfectant agents, these cloths not only leave a surface pristinely clean but also free from microorganisms including harmful bacteria and viruses.

 What is a microfibre cleaning cloth?

-As the name infers, a ‘microfibre’ cloth is manufactured from textile fabric that has component fibres so small that they can only be seen with a microscope rather than the naked eye.
+As the name infers, a ‘microfibre’ cloth is manufactured from a textile fabric that has component fibres so small that they can only be seen with a microscope rather than the naked eye.

 How are microfibre cloths made?

 Most microfibre cloths are made from a 50:50 blend of polyester and nylon, this blend of two common plastics is heated and forced under great pressure through very small tubes.
 The extruded fibres are then woven into the fabric of the cloth.
 The final stage of the manufacturing process causes the fused fibres of polyester and nylon to split apart into microfibres that are 20 to 30 times smaller in diameter than the original extruded fibre.
-The quality of the cloth is determined by how small the diameter of the final fibres are; the smaller the better.
+The quality of the cloth is determined by how small the diameter of the final fibres is; the smaller the better.

 What are the sizes of the fibres utilised in microfibre cloths?